 Upon receiving your sandwich, you flee from the pub without paying, adhering to that age-old axiom: once you’ve stolen a forklift, you might as well steal a sandwich.

 Now that you have successfully brought attention to your felony theft through an act of misdemeanor theft, you need to make a swift and stealthy getaway.

 It would seem that forklifts were designed for the express purpose of not making a swift and stealthy getaway.
 Not that it matters: you don’t know how to put the forklift into reverse and you are easily caught.

 America’s Dumbest Criminals gets a giddy phone call from one of your friends.

 Bystander: I’m not really sure why he stole a forklift, you can pretty much carry a sandwich in a paper sack.
-He’s probably just an idiot, there’s a lot of idiots around here.
+He’s probably just an idiot, there are a lot of idiots around here.
 Hell, you could transport an entire pallet of cinder blocks with a forklift.